3DJulietteG/MusicBox/README.md

   -Find the closest position on a given "path mesh" to the contact locators.

-  -If there is a collision, loc Move = closest position on "path" else loc Move = rest pose
+  -If there is a collision, loc Move = closest position on "path"
+  // Else loc Move = rest pose